ClearPath

 You will:

-• Understand human meaning-making as part of a broader process of relevance realization
+• Situate your meaning-making process as part of a broader complexification tendency

 • Learn how individual belief systems aggregate into collective worldviews and religious traditions